gohugoio/hugo/content/functions/findRe.md

 {{% note %}}
 Hugo uses Golang's [Regular Expression package](https://golang.org/pkg/regexp/), which is the same general syntax used by Perl, Python, and other languages but with a few minor differences for those coming from a background in PCRE.
 For a full syntax listing, see the [GitHub wiki for re2](https://github.com/google/re2/wiki/Syntax).

+If you are just learning RegEx, or at least Golang's flavor, you can practice pattern matching in the browser at <https://regex101.com/>.
 {{% /note %}}

 <!-- Removed per request of @bep: https://github.com/spf13/hugo/issues/3188 -->